 The museum can only be visited on a guided tour.
 There are several German and English language tours of the museum offered daily.
 Be prepared for an offbeat experience in which the passionate guides are dressed in clothing suited to the 18th century and regale you with stories of the brand’s long history.
 You will learn about famous clients of Farina, such as Napoleon Bonaparte and Princess Diana.
 At the end of the tour, you’ll receive a souvenir size of perfume to take home with you, or you can buy larger size perfume bottles in the attached gift shop.

-Ludwig Museum
+Museum Ludwig

 The preeminent art museum in Cologne is the Ludwig Museum.
 Located just steps away from Cologne’s famous cathedral, this is an easy place to add on to any visit of Cologne.
 Named after Peter Ludwig, a millionaire chocolate magnate from the early 20th century, the museum was gifted 350 modern artworks from his private collection of more than 50,000 artworks.